Hydroxyapatite Toothpaste For A Naturally White Smile

 - Flavor: Fresh Mint

-- My Take: This was one of the best breath-freshening hydroxyapatite toothpastes that I tried.
-The consistency was also a little thicker than the other brands tested.
+- My Take: I really liked the minty taste of this toothpaste.
+The consistency was also a little thicker than most of the other brands tested.
 I liked that all of the individual ingredients have an EWG score of 1 (products are rated on a scale of 1-10, with 10 being harmful to human health).
 Bonus points that the toothpaste tube is made from sugarcane bioplastic.
 A great toothpaste all-around!

 - From the Wellnesse website: Glycerin-free, Fluoride-Free and Going Strong.
 Instead of fluoride, our formula contains green tea leaf extract, which is loaded with antioxidants.
 Plus, a phytochemical in green tea is shown to fight bacteria that leads to tooth decay.
 We combined this phytochemical with hydroxyapatite (a naturally-occurring mineral and main component of tooth enamel) to strengthen teeth and prevent cavities.
 Did we mention our toothpaste is Glycerin-Free?